pyston/pyston_v1/docs/REFCOUNTING.md

 If the assertion `assert(var->reftype != RefType::UNKNOWN)` fails in Rewriter::commitReturning(), this means that someone forgot to call `setType` on a refcounted RewriterVar.
 Unfortunately, we don't have any tracking of where RewriterVars get created, so we will use GDB to help us.

+- First, turn off ENABLE_JIT_OBJECT_CACHE in options.cpp (maybe we should add a command line flag for this).
-- Type `run` a few (~3) times to make sure that the program enters steady-state behavior (on-disk caches get filled).
+-- You may need to type `run` a few (~3) times to make sure that the program enters steady-state behavior (on-disk caches get filled), though with the object cache off this shouldn't be necessary.
 - When the assertion hits, go up to the `commitReturning()` stack frame that contains the assertion.
 - Type `watch -l *(char**)&var->reftype`.
 This adds a breakpoint that will get hit whenever the reftype field gets modified.
 The `-l` flag tells gdb to evaluate the expression once and then watch the resulting address (rather than symbolically reevaluating it each time).
 The `*(char**)&` part is a workaround since otherwise GDB will fail to reset the breakpoint when we do the next step.
 - Type `run` to restart the program.
 You should see the breakpoint get hit.
 We are only interested in the last time the breakpoint gets hit, so we need to do the following: